MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOListVersionPolicy.md

 ```

 ### -MajorWithMinorVersionsLimit
-When version History Limits are managed manually (`EnableAutoExpirationVersionTrim $false`), admins will need to set the limits to the number of major versions (`MajorVersionLimit`), the number of major with minor versions (`MajorWithMinorVersionsLimit`) and the time period the versions are stored (`ExpireVersionsAfterDays`).
+When version history limits are managed manually (`EnableAutoExpirationVersionTrim $false`), admins will need to set the limits to the number of major versions (`MajorVersionLimit`), the number of major with minor versions (`MajorWithMinorVersionsLimit`) and the time period the versions are stored (`ExpireVersionsAfterDays`).
 Please check the description of `EnableAutoExpirationVersionTrim` for more details.

 PARAMVALUE: Int32